srid/srid/content/free/Naivete.md

 http://actualfreedom.com.au/richard/catalogue/naivete.htm

 > To be naïve is to be virginal, unaffected, unselfconsciously artless ... in short: ingenuous.
-Naiveté is a much-maligned word, having the common assumption that it implies gullibility.
+Naiveté is a much-maligned word, having the common assumption that it implies [[Gullibility|gullibility]].
 Nevertheless, to be naïve means to be simple and unsophisticated. -- http://actualfreedom.com.au/library/topics/naivete.htm

 > It is an effortless, almost foolish, sensation ... but exquisite. [..]